 has turned out to be the main line.
 White can argue that he will develop play on the kingside and/or pressure against d5.
 But it will take him some time to arrange his guys and collect the pawn on f3, time that Black can use to occupy the e file and/or advance on the queenside for instance.
 Black did well in the few high level games this line has seen so far.

 So much for a brief history and state of affairs of the Caro Kann Exchange.
 Now let’s look at the highly recommended 5…Qc7 in some depth.
-We have put all the lines below into a Lichess study for you to do further research and/or drill them.
-Also this survey represents the latest addition to our database with annotated games, game fragments and surveys, available via the PayPal link on the right.
+You find all the lines below in the BodenseeBase in order to do further research and/or drill them.

 Opening Survey: 5…Qc7 in the Caro Kann Exchange